European, global and intercultural dimension in curriculum development

 Within the curriculum of the different branches of vocational training, the Higher Vocational Training qualification has the most related content to the European and international dimension in their modules.
 In this category, the specialisations of International Commerce and Marketing and Advertising stand out in their modules oriented towards financing and international trade.

-In the International Commerce specialization, students learn how to:In the Marketing and Advertisement specialization, students learn how to:
+In the International Commerce specialisation, students learn how to:In the Marketing and Advertisement specialisation, students learn how to:

-In the Marketing and Advertisement specialization, students learn how to:
+In the Marketing and Advertisement specialisation, students learn how to:

 In addition, these modules allow learners to learn about: